 It is at this point that we see the first real interaction between the two as Riki repays his debt to Iason with his body but not in the way he had expected, with the whole incident ending with Iason referring to Riki as nothing more than a pet.
 Master and pet is the relationship between Riki and Iason and though Riki won’t admit it, it is the only way the two can be together because of the world they live in.

 Ai no Kusabi explores a world of social boundaries, corruption, societal standards and a world that will just never accept a love like that which is shared with Iason and Riki.
 Is their more than obsession between the two and can obsession turn into true feelings of love?
 When love is found what are you willing to give up to protect that love?
 Will you risk it all for love?
 These are the questions that plague both Iason and Riki throughout both episodes of this anime and as we the audience watch it play out you can not help but root for the lovers to get their happy ending.

-Meanwhile in high society Iason has become the centre of gossip with his mongrel pet that he seems to be obsessed with to the point that those around him worry especially his friend Raoul.
-Raoul’s worries however come to fruition when Iason out right asks him ‘How would you react if I said I loved him?’
+Meanwhile, in high society, Iason has become the center of gossip with his mongrel pet that he seems to be obsessed with to the point that those around him worry especially his friend Raoul.
+Raoul’s worries, however, come to fruition when Iason outright asks him ‘How would you react if I said I loved him?’
 His shocked expression at this very moment speaks volumes to the level of social taboo that Iason has broken in speaking those words.

 The character with the least emotions shown on the outside breaks down because he is the only one that knows how beautiful the love that was just lost is and that he has just lost the two people closest to him.
 It was Katze tears that brought tears to my eyes and made me realize just how tragic this tale was.